Erazor1980/CarND-P5/writeup.md

 | color space | LUV      |

 Feature extraction is located in lines 142 through 146 of `hog_subsample.py`.
 Features were scaled using StandardScalar (see lines 150-154).
 I trained a linear SVM using parameters shown in the table above (lines 168-171).
 Feature vector length was 8460, consisting of spatial features, histogram features and HOG features.
+The data was divided into training and test sets using train_test_split from sklearn.model_selection (see lines 160-162, 20% test, 80% training).

 ### Sliding Window Search

 I decided to search only in relevant area of the image (ystart = 400, ystop 656) with 2 different scale sizes (1.5 and 1).
-For the steps in x and y direction I chose 2 cells (see line 40 in `hog_subsample.py`).
+For the steps in x and y direction I chose 2 cells (see line 40 in `hog_subsample.py`), so there is a huge overlap.
 An example image is presented below:

 ![alt text][image3]